-I have been very lucky in my career to work for CEOs that understood the principle that leadership is not about doing business as usual but about transforming the organization.
+I have been very lucky to work for CEOs who understood the principle that leadership is not about doing business as usual but about transforming the organization.
 Transformation is what differentiates a capable leader from a great leader.

 Transformational leadership is not easy.
 It is fraught with risk and reward, angst and celebration, stress and satisfaction, and the ability to be nimble while never losing sight of the end goal.
-It is a driving need to make the organization a best of breed example in their market and business sector.
+It is a driving need to make the organization the best in their market and business sector.

 So what are the attributes of a transformational leader?

 - Excellent Judgment – Has the ability to carefully but quickly ascertain risk/reward and is more often right than wrong.

 - Listens – Clearly understands he/she may not have all the answers, so they listen openly and intently to all advice and input from all stakeholders in the organization.